JimOfLeisure/ink-love2d-vn-test/readme.md

 I'm pretty happy with the "parachute" physics.
 I also made adjustments to the ground appears solid and takes up more of the screen.
 I'm not drawing the parachute; I looked for some free art but haven't found any I don't have to sign up to use.

+### Check out my assets

+I found free art for the ball and parachute and made the background sky blue.

 ## Building

 The Love2d game is in src/ .
 The rest of this repo is for building it and preparing to deploy to Itch.io .
 It relies on node and npm to install Love.js .